Madour/mbed-fft/README.md

 # mbed-fft

-Compute FFT from microphone samples on mbed / mbed-os
+Compute FFT from microphone samples for mbed / mbed-os.

 ### Usage

-An example program using the FFT function.
+An example program using the FFT function in mbed 2 or mbed-os bare metal profile.

+Note : you can edit the value of the constants `FFT_SAMPLES_NB` and `FFT_SAMPLING_FREQ` (in the file fft.h) to fit your needs.

 ```c++
 #include "mbed.h"